touzet/pampa/README.md

 #### Target sequences (-f, -d and -l)

 The target sequences consist of amino acid sequences in FASTA format that will undergo tryptic digestion.
-These sequences can be provided either as individual sequences within a (multi-)FASTA file (using the -f option) or as multiple FASTA files within a directory (using the -d option).
+These sequences can be provided either as a (multi-)FASTA file (using the -f option) or as multiple FASTA files within a directory (using the -d option).
 The use of either -f or -d is required.
 Additionally, users have the option to selectively limit the set of sequences to a specific subset of organisms, molecules, or sequence identifiers using the -l option.

 _Option -f :_ The specified file can contain an arbitrary number of FASTA sequences, coming from various organisms.
 Refer to the [FASTA sequences](#FASTA sequences) section for details on the syntax used in FASTA headings.